takatz28/HOMeR-Hardware-OMR/README.md

 # HOMeR: Hardware Optical Music Recognition
+For a complete description of the overall design, click [here].

 From the Abstract section of the thesis "Hardware/Software Co-design of an Optical Music Recognition System":